hmcts/chart-ccd/README.md

         enabled: true
 ```
 **CCD Full Configuration With All Dependencies**
-If you want use CCD with full dependencies,
+If you want use CCD with all dependencies,
-Enable as below configuration in your chart:
+enable as below configuration in your chart:
 ```
     ccd:
       emAnnotation: